yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ### Immutable
 Any public content which you refer to from your pages and can change the reference to once the content changes, should be considered immutable.
-You can achieve that by have a content-addressable URL, so a URL which contains either a hash or a version of the content itself, and which changes by your build system once the content changed.
+You can achieve that by having a content-addressable URL: a URL which contains either a hash or a version of the content itself, and which changes by your build system once the content changed.
 You would also need to annotate the content with something like the following headers:
 `Cache-Control: public, immutable, max-age=315360000`.

 That would tell the cache server or the browser that the content will never change (or tell them that the content will not change in the next 10 years, if they don't support the `immutable` keyword).
-It would enable them to avoid content revalidation for it, and know that if it's in the cache and needed by the page, it can be served as is.
+It would enable them to avoid content revalidation, and know that if it's in the cache and needed by the page, it can be served as is.

-### Always fresh
+### Always Fresh
-Any content which users navigate to directly through direct links or the URL bar (which is usually your HTML pages) should have a permanent URL, which does not change if the content does.
-Therefore we cannot declare such content to be immutable, as it will be impossible to modify it if we found an error in the page, a bug or a typo.
+Any content which users navigate to directly through links or the address bar (usually your HTML pages) should have a permanent URL that does not change if the content does.
+Therefore, we cannot declare such resources to be immutable, as it will be impossible to modify them if we found an error in the page, a bug, or a typo.

-You could argue that such content can be cacheable for relatively short times (e.g. hours).
+You could argue that such content can be cacheable for relatively short times (probably hours).
 Unfortunately, that would make it very hard for you to change the content within that time window if you need to ship unpredicted changes.
-As such, the safest choice, is to make sure the content gets re-validation with the server every single time.
+As such, the safest choice, is to make sure the content gets revalidated with the server every single time.
 You can do that by using headers such as:
 `Cache-Control: no-cache`.

 ### Offload
 The problem with the previous approach is that it prevents origin and edge caches from offloading the content from your origin.
-That means that if the cache gets hit with 1000 requests per second, it needs to relay those 1000 requests to the origin server, not providing much benefit as a cache to that type of content.
+If the cache gets hit with 1000 requests per second, it needs to relay those 1000 requests to the origin server, not providing much benefit as a cache to that type of content.